 - Take time to season the appropriate language, and then share your minute with the wider faith community.

 - If and when approved, share with the larger Quaker community!
-Email Madeline or Lucy to help spread the word.
+Email Lucy to help spread the word.

 The United States foreign policy is deeply enmeshed in the politics that perpetuate injustices towards Palestinians, and it is critical that our representatives know more about what their constituents would like to see change in the region.

 - Dedicate one Sunday per month to letter-writing after worship elected officials or your local newspaper about the need to end to US military aid to Israel, highlighting the negative aspects of militarism on the prospects for peace.

 - Write letters to the editor calling for just and lasting peace between Israelis and Palestinians, and inform the public about ways to engage in economic activism to end corporate profiting from military occupation and war.